franiglesias/golden/README.md

 assert.Equal(t, "Expected", output)
 ```

 This works very well for TDD and for testing simple outputs.
-But it is tedious if you need to test complex objects, generated files and other big outputs.
+However, it is tedious if you need to test complex objects, generated files, and other big outputs.
 Also, it is not always the best tool for testing code that you don't know well or that was not created with testing in mind.

 In snapshot testing, instead, you first obtain and persist the output of the current behavior of the subject under test.
 This is what we call a _snapshot_.
 This provides us with a regression test for that piece of code.
 So, if you make some changes, you can be sure that the behavior is not affected by those changes.